canonical/kafka-operator/docs/how-to/cluster/replication.md

 To set up cluster replication we need:

-- Two Charmed Apache Kafka clusters:
+- Two Charmed Apache Kafka clusters on a common substrate:
   - A source cluster to replicate from.
   - A target cluster to replicate to.
 - A Charmed Kafka Connect cluster to run the MirrorMaker connectors.